oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       - Apply your changed domain resource:

           ```
-          kubectl apply -f your-domain-resource.yaml
+          $ kubectl apply -f your-domain-resource.yaml
           ```

-    - Option 2: Or, use the similarly updated domain resource file that is supplied with the sample:
+    - Option 2: Use the updated domain resource file that is supplied with the sample:

         ```
-        kubectl apply -f /tmp/miisample/domain-resources/mii-update1-d1-WLS-v1-ds.yaml
+        $ kubectl apply -f /tmp/miisample/domain-resources/mii-update1-d1-WLS-v1-ds.yaml
         ```

-1. _Restart ('roll') the domain._
+1. Restart ('roll') the domain.

-   Now that the data source is deployed in a ConfigMap and its secret is also deployed, and now that we have applied an updated domain resource with its `spec.configuration.model.configMap` and `spec.configuration.secrets` referencing the ConfigMap and secret, let's tell the operator to roll the domain.
+   Now that the data source is deployed in a ConfigMap and its secret is also deployed, and we have applied an updated domain resource with its `spec.configuration.model.configMap` and `spec.configuration.secrets` referencing the ConfigMap and secret, let's tell the operator to roll the domain.

    When a model domain restarts, it will rerun its introspector job in order to regenerate its configuration, and it will also pass the configuration changes found by the introspector to each restarted server.
    One way to cause a running domain to restart is to change the domain's `spec.restartVersion`.
-There are multiple ways to make this modification, here are three:
+To do this:

-   - Option 1: Live edit your domain.
+   - Option 1: Edit your domain custom resource.
      - Call `kubectl -n sample-domain1-ns edit domain sample-domain1`.
      - Edit the value of the `spec.restartVersion` field and save.
        - The field is a string; typically, you use a number in this field and increment it with each restart.

-   - Option 2: Or, dynamically change your domain using `kubectl patch`.
+   - Option 2: Dynamically change your domain using `kubectl patch`.
      - To get the current `restartVersion` call:
        ```
        kubectl -n sample-domain1-ns get domain sample-domain1 '-o=jsonpath={.spec.restartVersion}'